Day Trading Strategy for Beginners

-In stock market, fundamental analysis includes series of research on stock valuation, earnings, company news, product outlook, company structure and even their current PR.
+In the stock market, the fundamental analysis includes a series of research on stock valuation, earnings, company news, product outlook, company structure, and even their current PR.

 Get my updates.
 Free.

-In forex market, day traders follow economic data released from the respective currency’s country.
-Political developments such as elections, wars or even terror attacks can also play a role in fundamental analysis.
+In the forex market, day traders follow economic data released from the respective currency’s country.
+Political developments such as elections, wars or even terror attacks can also play a role in the fundamental analysis.